valentinbonneaud/domoDuino/README.md

 The domotic part is constitued of 8 programables outputs (relays) controllable with an IR remote and through a webserver (on/off buttons and clock automaton).

 There is also a weather station part which measure various informations such as temperature, humidity and radiation (beta and gamma).
 All the data is sent to a remote server for storage and visualization.
+There is also a small screen connected directly to the system, to display a short summary of the measurements.

 Domotic
 ---------